 One of the biggest regrets we had when first travelling in a campervan was not having some internal thermal insulation blinds on the front windows.

 Vanlife is all about engaging with the great outdoors as much as possible.
-There’s nothing quite like evening spend underneath the stars or having a morning brew with a view.
+There's nothing quite like an evening spent underneath the stars or having a morning brew with a view.
 Here are a few van camping accessories to help you make the most of your natural surroundings.

-Well-priced camping furniture can also usually be found at a local outdoors outlet store.
+Well-priced camping furniture can also usually be found at a local outdoor outlet store.
 We snagged 2 chairs for just £20 on sale in a store.

 Add in an adjustable height camping table for some flexibility in your camping setup.